microsoft/vcpkg-docs/vcpkg/users/triplets.md

 This option (if set) will override the default set of terms used for qualified dependency resolution and "Supports" field evaluation.

-See the [`"supports"`](../maintainers/manifest-files.md#supports) manifest file field documentation for more details.
+See the [`"supports"`](manifests.md#supports) manifest file field documentation for more details.

 > Implementers' Note: this list is extracted via the `vcpkg_get_dep_info` mechanism.

 ### VCPKG_DISABLE_COMPILER_TRACKING

-When this option is set to (true|1|on), the compiler is ignored in the abi tracking.
+When this option is set to `TRUE`, `ON`, or `1`, the compiler will not be tracked as part of the package abis.

+This will cause [Binary Caching](binarycaching.md) to reuse builds from older or newer compilers.

-## Windows Variables
+## Windows-specific Variables

 <a name="VCPKG_ENV_PASSTHROUGH"></a>
 ### VCPKG_ENV_PASSTHROUGH